 We deliver a variety of projects and workshops with children and young people at schools, youth settings and in our venue.
 Plus we often have cheaper ticket offers for some shows – click on the links to find out more and get involved.

-GO SEE some ground-breaking new shows for less than the price of your Netflix fix!
-Experience the very best of UK gig-theatre, contemporary performance and new writing right on your doorstep, for just £5.
-Explore our programme, click on the show link then ‘book tickets’ to locate the £5 ticket offer (note that some shows and hires may not carry this offer).
+GO SEE the very best of UK gig-theatre, contemporary performance and new writing right on your doorstep, for just £6.
+Explore our programme, click on the show link then ‘book tickets’ to locate the £6 ticket offer (note that some shows and hires may not carry this offer).
+For some shows there is also a ‘pay what you can’ offer.